Sony Interactive Entertainment: History

-Establishment, PlayStation release, and North American expansion (1993–2005)
+Sony Computer Entertainment founding, PlayStation release, and North American expansion (1993–2005)

 Sony Computer Entertainment, Inc. (SCEI) was jointly established by Sony and its subsidiary Sony Music Entertainment Japan in 1993 to handle the company's ventures into the video game industry.
 The original PlayStation console was released on December 3, 1994, in Japan.
 The company's North American operations, Sony Computer Entertainment of America (SCEA), were originally established in May 1995 as a division of Sony Electronic Publishing.
 Located in Foster City, California, the North American office was originally headed by Steve Race.

 In the months prior to the release of the PlayStation in Western markets, the operations were restructured: All video game marketing from Sony Imagesoft was folded into SCEA in July 1995, with most affected employees transferred from Santa Monica to Foster City.
 On August 7, 1995, Race unexpectedly resigned and was named CEO of Spectrum HoloByte three days later.
 He was replaced by Sony Electronics veteran Martin Homlish.
-This proved to be the beginning of a run of exceptional managerial turnover, with SCEA going through four presidents in a single year.
+This proved to be the beginning of a run of exceptional managerial turnover.
 The PS console was released in the United States on September 9, 1995.
-As part of a worldwide restructuring at the beginning of 1997, SCEA and Sony Computer Entertainment Europe (SCEE) were both re-established as wholly owned subsidiaries of SCEI.
+As part of a worldwide restructuring at the beginning of 1997, the American and European divisions of SCE were both re-established as wholly owned subsidiaries of SCEI.

 The launch of the second PS console, the PlayStation 2 was released in Japan on March 4, 2000, and the U.S. on October 26, 2000.
 On July 1, 2002, chairman of SCEI, Shigeo Maruyama, was replaced by Tamotsu Iba as chairman.
 Jack Tretton and Phil Harrison were also promoted to senior vice presidents of SCE.
 The PlayStation Portable (PSP) was SCEI's first foray into the small handheld console market.
 Its development was first announced during SCE's E3 conference in 2003, and it was officially unveiled during their E3 conference on May 11, 2004.
 The system was released in Japan on December 12, 2004, in North America on March 24, 2005, and in Europe and Australia on September 1, 2005.